etherealgloriaw/AE86-Team-Car2Share/README.md

 # CPSC455-project

-Project Description: \n
+## Project Description:
-○ Who is it for? \n
+○ Who is it for?

 ○ What will it do?
-(What "human activity" will it support?) \n ○ What type of data will it store? \n
+(What "human activity" will it support?)

+○ What type of data will it store?

-○ What will users be able to do with this data? \n
+○ What will users be able to do with this data?

-○ What is some additional functionality you can add/remove based on time constraints? \n
+○ What is some additional functionality you can add/remove based on time constraints?

-Project task requirements:\n
+## Project task requirements:
-○ 3-5 minimal requirements \n
+○ minimal requirements

+  a.
+Add, edit, delete, view carpool request, such as destination, home, price, date and number of available seats

+  b.
+Visualize the carpool routes via a map interface

+  c.
+Basic user authentication

+  d.
+Find the nearest carpool requests and orders in the map to make the users interact each other

-○ 3-7 "standard" requirements \n
+○ standard requirements

+  a.
+Users can publish their carpool photos and feelings in their account

+  b.
+Recommend the monthly popular destination

+  c.
+User statistics, such as the carpool history, ratings

-○ 2-3 stretch requirements \n
+○ stretch requirements

+  a.
+Recommend the price for carpool based on history average

+  b.
+Users could select to pick up the passengers within the distance they choose, and the circle is presented in the map.

-Small Tasks:
+## Small Tasks:

+## Blueprints: